Moshe Rosenstain

-Rabbi Moshe Rosenstain (רבי משה רוזנשטיין 1881–1940) was an Orthodox Jewish rabbi in pre-World War II Eastern Europe.
+Rabbi Moshe Rosenstain (רבי משה רוזנשטיין 1881–1940) was an Ashkenazi rabbi in pre-World War II Eastern Europe.
 He served as mashgiach ruchani in the Lomza Yeshiva in Poland.

 Early life

 Rabbi Rosenstain was born in Uzvent, Lithuania in 1881.
 As a teenage student, he studied in the Telshe Yeshiva under Rabbi Shimon Shkop.
 Rabbi Rosenshtain's mother was the shadchan (matchmaker) between their next door neighbor and R' Yerucham Levovitz, who would later become the mashgiach in the Mir Yeshiva.
 At age nineteen, Moshe came home from yeshiva for Pesach and met R' Yerucham, with whom he became very close to in the ensuing weeks and months.
 R' Yerucham was a major baal mussar (literally "master of ethics," here referring to someone who studies ethical works intensely and works tirelessly in self-improvement), a product of the Kelm Talmud Torah, and shared Torah thoughts with Moshe.
 Three years later, Rabbi Levovitz brought him to learn in the Kelm Talmud Torah.
 He grew to become a major teacher of mussar.